davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 4. In the `Equipment` constructor, generate the ID for `Equipment` using `newEquipmentId()`, set data fields, and raise `EquipmentCreatedEvent`.
-After `raiseEvent()` is called, the `EquipmentCreatedEvent` will be send to Kafka automatically by the event infrastructure and further actions are required from your side:
+After `raiseEvent()` is called, the `EquipmentCreatedEvent` will be send to Kafka automatically by the event infrastructure and no further actions are required from your side:

 ```java
     public Equipment(String name, Principal principal) {